nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Examples:
 * `list`<br>
   `unveil 2`<br>
-  Views all details of the 2nd task in the address book.
+  Views all details of the 2nd task in the task list.
 * `find cs2103`<br>
   `unveil 1`<br>
   Views all details of the 1st task in the results of the `find` command.